cenright71925/a3-persistence/README.md

 - a `Results` functionality which shows the entire dataset residing in the server's memory
     - I completed this with the table on the right side of the screen
 - a `Form/Entry` functionality which allows users to add, modify, and delete data items (must be all three!) associated with their user name / account.
-    - Add, edit, and delete recent entries
+    - I can add entries but I cannot edit or remove them from the database
     - I was unable to implement user accounts so there is only one set of data
     username: root password: root
 - Use of at least five [Express middleware packages]